Why Data Protection Matters: A Guide to Safeguarding Personal Information

 What Constitutes Personal Data and

-Personal data includes any information related to an identified or identifiable person, such as names, addresses, financial records, and biometric data.
-The dissemination of this data poses significant risks to the privacy and safety of the individuals involved.
-Law No. 27 of 2022 on Personal Data Protection provides a comprehensive framework to mitigate these risks and ensure compliance.
+Personal data encompasses any information linked to an identified or identifiable individual, including names, addresses, financial records, and biometric data.
+The exposure or unauthorized sharing of this data presents serious risks to individuals’ privacy, security, and even well-being.
+Protecting personal data is essential because it safeguards individuals from identity theft, financial fraud, and unauthorized surveillance, all of which can have profound personal and financial consequences.
+Law No. 27 of 2022 on Personal Data Protection offers a comprehensive framework to mitigate these risks, helping organizations adhere to best practices in data privacy and security.

 Understanding the Personal Data Protection Law